djkramnik/ui-annotations/README.md

   * the ability to click p and project by some criteria (tag+structure, classname). this will populate the array and you can label them and include them in one click.

   popup.html
-  * style the popup.html so I can see when its disabled.  close icon in the corner prob (can I dismiss popup programatically)
+  * style the popup.html so I can see when its disabled.  no effect close button
   * does clear button do anything?

   * Final label list